JakubSzwajka/JakubSzwajka.github.io/_posts/2021-4-18-Setup-unittests-in-VS_Code-snippet.md

 excerpt_separator: <!--more-->
 ---

-In my recent work I found that if I don't set up everything for triggering unit tests quickly, there is no chance for any TDD.
-This post is snippet for future me, how to set up everything in VS Code.
+In my recent work I found that if I don't set everything up for triggering unit tests quickly, there is no chance for any TDD.
+This post is a snippet for future me, how to set everything up in VS Code.

 <!--more-->